rocheseb/TCCON/README.md

 # README #

-This README would normally document whatever steps are necessary to get your application running.
+Various python codes to plot data from TCCON files.

-Python codes are written to run with Python 2.7
+All codes are written to run with Python 2.7

 libraries:
 	- netCDF4: http://unidata.github.io/netcdf4-python/